reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 | `snapshot-dependencies` | any dependency whose version contains SNAPSHOT     |
 | `application` | application classes and resources      |

-The Layers are defined in a `layers.idx` file in the order that they should be added to the Docker Image.
+The layers are defined in a `layers.idx` file in the order that they should be added to the Docker Image.
 These layers get cached in the host after the first pull since they do not change.
 Only the updated application layer is downloaded to the host which is faster because of the reduced size.

-## Building The Image With Dependencies Extracted In Separate Layers
+## Building the Image with Dependencies Extracted in Separate Layers

 We proceed to build the final image in two stages using a method called [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds).
 In the first stage, we extract the dependencies and in the second stage, we copy the extracted dependencies to the final image.